magento/merchdocs/src/marketing/yotpo-reviews-intro.md

 The most recent Magento release contains the following enhancement:

-- To enable customers to adjust when orders are synced to Yotpo, the following Yotpo extension functions have now been made programmatically accessible: getOrderCollection, setOrderCollectionLimit, and addOrderCollection.
+The following Yotpo extension functions are now programmatically accessible: `getOrderCollection`, `setOrderCollectionLimit`, and `addOrderCollection`.
+This enhancement enables customers to adjust when Magento orders are synced to Yotpo.